BenKarmay/benkarmay.github.io/_posts/2023-02-24-Origin-Clone-Blog.md

 apt install wireguard resolvconf
 ```

-**Wireguard setup and configuration is out of scope article however there are many great resources and tutorials available online.**
+**Wireguard setup and configuration is out of scope for this article however there are many great resources and tutorials available online.**

 Ensure you do NOT have any public keys, private private keys, pre-shared keys, IP addressing, or any other identifiers in WireGuard folder of configuration file.
-You can generate keys and populate the configuration when required in a VM but not in advance and do not include in the template.
+You can generate keys and populate the configuration when required in a production VM but not in advance and do not include in the template.

-It’s allowed for a direct full clone of a VM in use that you intend to discard for the new full clone.
+May be acceptable for a direct full clone of a VM in use that you intend to discard for the new full clone.

 ---